rhettg/Dynochemy/README.md

 experimental use or you really want to get involved with development yourself.

 Really just useful for seeing how the API would work if this library was completed

+### Known TODOs

+  * Solvent: Needs query and scan support
+  * Views: Need the ability to regenerate views from scratch, or even partial rewrites to help with failure scenarios.
+  * Solvent: Need throttling support rather than always hammer until provisioning error.

 Example Use
 ---